 Employees who work for four hours or less per day are also entitled to take child care leave on an hourly basis.

-Nursing Care Leave
+Guidelines on Nursing Care Leave for Employers & Employee

-It is not mandatory to pay the employee during nursing care leave.
+It is not mandatory to pay an employee during nursing care leave.
 If no wages are paid or only a partial wage below 80% of base wage is paid, the employee is paid 40-80% of the base pay from their unemployment insurance.

 Benefits to the Employee in Japan